rsakai10/nrn/docs/progref/visualization/glyph.rst

             Draw a small open rectangle at the coordinates.
 Intended to indicate special locations on the glyph which can be selected.
 Not very useful at this time.

+    .. tab:: HOC

+        Syntax:
+            ``g = g.cpt(x,y)``

+        Description:
+            Draw a small open rectangle at the coordinates.
+Intended to indicate special locations on the glyph which can be selected.
+Not very useful at this time.